Group of hikers during the Inca Trail

 Altitude graph for Inca Trail

-Before trekking the Inca Trail it is important to be aware of the causes and effects of altitude sickness and how to treat it if it occurs.
+Before trekking the Inca Trail to Macchu Picchu it is important to be aware of the causes and effects of altitude sickness and how to treat it if it occurs.

-Altitude sickness is not something that should be taken lightly and severe AMS can lead to High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE).
-Both HACE and HAPE are life threatening unless treated immediately and anyone displaying symptoms of either should descend rapidly.
+Altitude sickness is not something that should be taken lightly and severe acute mountain sickness (AMS) can lead to High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE).
+Both HACE and HAPE are life threatening unless treated immediately and anyone displaying symptoms of either should descend immediately.

 Less severe altitude sickness generally takes the form of headaches, feeling of nausea, sickness, loss of appetite and shortness of breath.
 These symptoms all result from the fact that your body is not getting the amount of oxygen into the bloodstream that you're used to.
 As you ascend higher the density of oxygen molecules in the thinner air decreases and often leaves you feeling short of breath.

-This is why acclimatization is key.
+This is why acclimatisation is key.
 All trekkers travelling with Kandoo Adventures will spend at least a day in Cusco before departing on the trail.
-This gives your body time to acclimatize which it does by creating more red blood cells, breathing more deeply and increasing pressure to your Pulmonary Capillaries which forces blood into areas of your lungs that lie dormant when breathing at sea level.
+This gives your body time to acclimatise which it does by creating more red blood cells, breathing more deeply and increasing pressure to your pulmonary capillaries which forces blood into areas of your lungs that lie dormant when breathing at sea level.

-For our full guide on altitude sickness and acclimatization please click here.
+For our full guide on altitude sickness and acclimatisation please click here.

 You can also read one of our guides about avoiding altitude sickness in Nepal.